CHARACTER & LEADERSHIP

 Character development is the process which builds and reinforces a cadet candidate’s commitment to integrity, service, and personal excellence; qualities necessary to lead in the Air Force.

-Cadet candidates are exposed to a comprehensive character and leadership development program during the 10-month United States Air Force Academy Prep School experience.
-This program builds character and leadership skills by focusing on the Academy Honor Code, the Air Force Core Values, and practical application of living by those principles.
+Cadet candidates are exposed to a comprehensive character and leadership development program during the 10-month United States Air Force Academy Preparatory School experience.
+This program builds character and leadership skills by focusing on the Academy Honor Code, the Air Force Core Values, and applying these character expectations to real life (what it means to live honorably, and what that looks like).
 Each cadet candidate takes the Honor Oath at the conclusion of Basic Military Training (BMT) to demonstrate their commitment to these principles prior to the start of the academic year.

 - Science Fair judging at local elementary schools

 - Holiday food/toy drive